ViragSzabo/taskmanagerapp/README.md

 | GitHub | 3.11.4 | January 30, 2024 | Version Control for the project. |

 ### 4. Test Plan
-MESSAGE TO MYSELF: DO NOT FORGET THAT EDIT NAME and/or DATE and/or PRIORITY and/or STATUS!!!
 Ensure the Task Manager application functions as intended, providing users with efficient task management capabilities.

 #### 4.1 Task Creation